 Share Exchange Agreement.
-In January 2017, we and certain of our subsidiaries entered into the Share Exchange Agreement, described above, relating to the Tracking Stock, with DISH and certain of its subsidiaries pursuant to which we transferred certain assets, investments in joint ventures, spectrum licenses and real estate properties and DISH Network assumed certain liabilities relating to the transferred assets and businesses.
+In February 2017 we consummated the Share Exchange, following which we no longer operate the transferred EchoStar Technologies businesses and the Tracking Stock was retired and is no longer outstanding and all agreements, arrangements and policy statements with respect to such Tracking Stock terminated and are of no further effect.
+Pursuant to the Share Exchange Agreement, we transferred certain assets, investments in joint ventures, spectrum licenses and real estate properties and DISH Network assumed certain liabilities relating to the transferred assets and businesses.
 The Share Exchange Agreement contained customary representations and warranties by the parties, including representations by us related to the transferred assets, assumed liabilities and the financial condition of the transferred businesses.
 We and DISH Network also agreed to customary indemnification provisions whereby each party indemnifies the other against certain losses with respect to breaches of representations, warranties or covenants and certain liabilities and if certain actions undertaken by us or DISH causes the transaction to be taxable to the other party after closing.
-There were no revenue, expenses or payments between us and DISH Network under or relating to this agreement for the year ended December 31, 2021.
+There were no revenue, expenses or payments between us and DISH Network under or relating to this agreement for the year ended December 31, 2022.

 Share Exchange Employee Matters Agreement.
 Effective March 2017, in connection with the Share Exchange, we and DISH Network entered into an employee matters agreement that addressed the transfer of employees from us to DISH Network, including certain benefit and compensation matters and the allocation of responsibility for employee related liabilities relating to current and past employees of the transferred businesses.
-DISH Network assumed employee-related liabilities relating to the transferred businesses as part of the Share Exchange, except that we are responsible for certain existing employee related litigation as well as certain pre-Share Exchange compensation and benefits for employees who transferred to DISH Network in connection with the Share Exchange.
-There were no revenue, expenses or payments between us and DISH Network under or relating to this agreement for the year ended December 31, 2021.
+DISH Network assumed employee-related liabilities relating to the transferred businesses as part of the Share Exchange, except that we are responsible for certain pre-Share Exchange employee related litigation, and compensation and benefits for employees who transferred to DISH Network in connection with the Share Exchange.
+There were no revenue, expenses or payments between us and DISH Network under or relating to this agreement for the year ended December 31, 2022.

 Share Exchange Intellectual Property and Technology License Agreement.
-Effective March 2017 in connection with the Share Exchange, we and DISH Network entered into an intellectual property and technology license agreement ("IPTLA") pursuant to which we and DISH Network license to each other certain intellectual property and technology.
+Effective March 2017, in connection with the Share Exchange, we and DISH Network entered into an intellectual property and technology license agreement ("IPTLA") pursuant to which we and DISH Network license to each other certain intellectual property and technology.
 The IPTLA will continue in perpetuity, unless mutually terminated by the parties.
 Pursuant to the IPTLA, we granted to DISH Network a license to our intellectual property and technology for use by DISH Network, among other things, in connection with its continued operation of the businesses acquired pursuant to the Share Exchange, including a limited license to use the "ECHOSTAR" trademark during a transition period.
 EchoStar retains full ownership of the "ECHOSTAR" trademark.
 In addition, DISH Network granted a license back to us, among other things, for the continued use of all intellectual property and technology that is used in our retained businesses but the ownership of which was transferred to DISH Network pursuant to the Share Exchange.
-There were no revenue, expenses or payments between us and DISH Network under or relating to this agreement for the year ended December 31, 2021.
+There were no revenue, expenses or payments between us and DISH Network under or relating to this agreement for the year ended December 31, 2022.